-If they take it regularly over a three-month period, this spice can help people who suffer from Alzheimer’s disease.
+If they take it regularly over a three-month period, it’s been shown that turmeric can help Alzheimer’s sufferers.

 There are 26 million people who suffer from Alzheimer’s.
 It’s estimated that by the year 2050, the prevalence of the disease will quadruple.
 In other words, 1 in 85 people may suffer from it.

 At the moment, there is no cure.
 Conventional medical treatments aren’t completely effective in controlling the symptoms.
 Because of this, many are concentrating their research on controlling its effects with natural ingredients, like turmeric.

 This natural spice showed positive results in diagnosed patients.
 It also helped make the patient’s condition better.

 In a study titled “Effects of turmeric on Alzheimer’s disease with behavioral and psychological symptoms of dementia” scientists examined three patients with this disease.

 After receiving 100mg of turmeric every day for 12 weeks, their symptoms then improved.

 “All three patients exhibited irritability, agitation, anxiety, and apathy.
 Two patients suffer from urinary incontinence and wandering.
 They were prescribed turmeric powder capsules and started recovering from these symptoms without any adverse reaction in the clinical symptoms and laboratory data.”